Ride-The-Lightning/c-lightning-REST/README.md

 ### Payments
 - pay (/v1/pay) - Pay a bolt11 invoice
 - listpays (/v1/pay/listPays) - List result of payment {bolt11}, or all
+- listpayments (/v1/pay/listPayments) - List outgoing payments {bolt11}, or all.
+This api has more detailed output than listpays

 PRs are welcome! :-)